Enoch Powell: Junior Housing Minister

-On 21 December 1955, Powell was appointed parliamentary secretary to Duncan Sandys at the Ministry of Housing.
-He called it "the best ever Christmas box".
-In early 1956, he spoke for the Housing Subsidies Bill in the Commons and argued for the rejection of an amendment that would have hindered slum clearances.
+On 21 December 1955 Powell was appointed parliamentary secretary to Duncan Sandys at the Ministry of Housing.
+In early 1956 he spoke for the Housing Subsidies Bill in the Commons and argued for the rejection of an amendment that would have hindered slum clearances.
 He also spoke in support of the Slum Clearances Bill, which provided entitlement for full compensation for those who purchased a house after August 1939 and still occupied it in December 1955 if this property would be compulsorily purchased by the government if it was deemed unfit for human habitation.

-In early 1956, Powell attended a subcommittee on immigration control as a housing minister and advocated immigration controls.
-In August, he gave a speech at a meeting of the Institute of Personnel Management and was asked a question about immigration.
-He answered that limiting immigration would require a change in the law: "There might be circumstances in which such a change of the law might be the lesser of two evils".
-But he added, "There would be very few people who would say the time had yet come when it was essential that so great a change should be made".
-Powell later told Paul Foot that the statement was made "out of loyalty to the Government line".
-Powell also spoke for the Rent Bill, which ended wartime rent controls when existing tenants moved out, thereby phasing out regulation.
+In early 1956 Powell attended a subcommittee on immigration control as a housing minister and advocated immigration controls.